These Are the Passwords That Hackers Will Guess First

 Your birthday, anniversary, or the birthday of a loved one can seem like an obvious password choice to you.
 After all, you will never forget it.
 But because it makes sense to you, hackers will also be able to figure it out pretty easily if they have access to your personal information, according to Google.

 They will try the dark web

 Sometimes your old passwords can leak onto the dark web—that part of the Internet not visible to search engines.
 Skilled hackers will search there, says Kelso, and if they find any, they will try using them.
 This is one of the reasons it is in your best interest to change your passwords frequently.
-So, what sorts of things can hackers break into?
-Here are 17 everyday things you didn’t know could get hacked.

 They will create bots